 - In lecture courses, one hour of credit represents one hour each week of the term in class, and two hours of work outside class.
 In studio courses, one hour of credit represents three hours of studio time each week of the term: typically, two hours in class with the instructor and one hour with studio access for studio class preparation.

 - A grade of “C” or better is required for all courses applying to major or minor requirements.

 - TRANSFER STUDENTS: Transfer students in Art & Design are subject to a portfolio review to determine transferability of art courses taken at other schools.
-The student should arrange this with the Art and Design Department secretary in their first semester at SUU.
+The student should arrange this with the Art and Design Department Administrative Assistant in their first semester at SUU.
 This could coincide with their Foundation Review if they have already completed 24 credits in art and art history at other institutions

 - Transfer students, both majors and minors, must earn 50% of their art credits from SUU.

 - FOUNDATION REVIEW: Successful Foundation Review constitutes admittance into a degree program in the Art and Design Department.
 All Art and Design majors are required to schedule a Foundation Review with the department Administrative Assistant during the semester that the ART and ARTH course credits they have taken, or in which they are currently enrolled, total 24.
 Two of these courses should be in the student’s Major, or Emphasis, area.
 This review may require repetition of courses, deny entrance, or grant acceptance into the applicable degree program.
 The student must bring to the review three examples of actual work from each ART studio class that they have taken, or, in the case of the Art History degree, examples of their writing about art.
 The student will be notified, in writing, of the action of the review committee.

 - Students may not enroll in ART 4790 Senior Portfolio or nine specific graphic design courses unless they have been accepted into a BFA program through the Foundation Review.